gregsio/evmos-gcp/README.md

 # ArgoCD Instalation

 Run Terraform code in argocd directory
 ```bash
 cd argocd
 terraform init
 terraform apply
 ```
+For more a secure setup exposed to the public use

 ## Config ArgoCD API access (for test/demo only)